boneal/libash/core/README/log4bash.md

 About 5 years ago I moved from a Java and C++ shop to a team where I was told I could use PHP or bash.
-I chose bash.
+I chose bash over PHP any day.
 But I could not find a decent log function!
 So I made one.
 Simply stuffing your code with echo statements hardly counts as logging.

 1. It prevents you from being able to return values to the caller of a function
-2. It makes it hard to manage log levels, dialing up when debugging, dialing down for prod But the good news is this log function is easy to use!
+2. It makes it hard to manage log levels, dialing up when debugging, dialing down for prod

+But the good news is this log function is easy to use!

 Features: